 The Company is subject to risks and uncertainties, any of which could have a significant or material adverse effect on our business, financial condition, liquidity or consolidated financial statements.
-You should carefully consider the risk factors disclosed in Part I, Item 1A of our 2017 Form 10-K and other reports we have filed with the SEC.
+You should carefully consider the risk factors disclosed in Part I, Item 1A of our 2017 Form 10-K, Part II, Item 1A of our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2018, and other reports we have filed with the SEC.
 The risks described herein and therein are not the only ones we face.
 This information should be considered carefully together with the other information contained in this Report and the other reports and materials the Company files with the SEC.

 There are no material changes to the Company's risk factors disclosed in "Part I: Item 1A.
-Risk Factors" of our 2017 Form 10-K.
+Risk Factors" of our 2017 Form 10-K and Part II, Item 1A of our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2018.

 Item 6.
 Exhibits.
 Exhibit Number Description 31.1# Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934 of the Chief Executive Officer.
 31.2# Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934 of the Chief Financial Officer.
 32.1† Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, of the Chief Executive Officer.
 32.2† Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, of the Chief Financial Officer.
 101.INS# XBRL Instance Document.
 101.SCH# XBRL Taxonomy Extension Schema Document.
 101.CAL# XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF# XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB# XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE# XBRL Taxonomy Extension Presentation Linkbase Document.
-Feetretee